ratify-project/ratify/docs/proposals/Certificate Revocation Lists.md

 Certificate validation is an essential step during signature validation.
 Currently Ratify supports checking for revoked certificates through OCSP supported by notation-go library.
 However, OCSP validation requires internet connection for each validation while CRL could be cached for better performance.
 As notary-project is adding the CRL support for notation signature validation, Ratify could utilize it.

+OCSP URLs can be obtained from the certificate's authority information access (AIA) extension as defined in RFC 6960.
+If the certificate contains multiple OCSP URLs, then each URL is invoked in sequential order, until a 2xx response is received for any of the URL.
+For each OCSP URL, wait for a default threshold of 2 seconds to receive an OCSP response.
+The user may be able to configure this threshold.
+If OCSP response is not available within the timeout threshold the revocation result will be "revocation unavailable".

+If both OCSP URLs and CDP URLs are present, then OCSP is preferred over CRLs.
+If revocation status cannot be determined using OCSP because of any reason such as unavailability then fallback to using CRLs for revocation check.

 ## Goals

 CRL support, including CRL downloading, validation, and revocation list checks.